patzsantos/e-portfolio-uoeo/ssdcs_unit2.md

 <details><summary><h3>Collaborative Discussion 1: UML flowchart Peer Response</h3></summary>
 <br>
-You will then respond to at least 2 of your peers' posts in unit 2 (each labelled as 'Peer Response').
-To guide your responses, look at the guidelines for the peer review process on the Department’s homepage.
-Focus on the possible measures that could have been put in place in order to prevent the incidents highlighted by your peers.
-Please try to limit your response posts to 200-300 words maximum, so that others may be encouraged to reflect on, and respond to your ideas.
+Continue the discussion in unit 1 .
+You should choose at least two of your peers' contributions and comment on the weakness they chose, as well as:<br>

+- What do you like about their flowchart?<br>
+- In what way(s) might it be improved?<Br>

+Your posts should be a maximum of 300 words.
+Please include sufficient content so that others may be encouraged to reflect on and respond to your ideas.
+Your follow-up responses should be labelled as “Peer Response”.
+You should do this before working through the preparation for the Seminar this week.
 <br>

 <img src="images/ssdcs_unit2_peerresponse1.jpg?raw=true"/>
 <img src="images/ssdcs_unit2_peerresponse2.jpg?raw=true"/>
 <img src="images/ssdcs_unit2_peerresponse3.jpg?raw=true"/>